andywer/threads.js/docs/usage.md

 // Now use this worker as always
 ```

 This can be used with a two-config webpack configuration to create the single bundle.
 The first config builds the worker and the second builds the library that uses it.
-The two can be linked together using the `WaitPlugin` described in [this article](https://www.viget.com/articles/run-multiple-webpack-configs-sequentially/).
+The two are built sequentially using the `WaitPlugin` described in [this article](https://www.viget.com/articles/run-multiple-webpack-configs-sequentially/).
 Example `webpack.config.js`:

 ```js
 class WaitPlugin extends WebpackBeforeBuildPlugin {